 - Access to technology and being allowed to produce nuclear equipment will give a boost to the Make in India program.
 That will, in turn, boost the economic growth of our country.

-- As per India’s INDC under the Paris Climate agreement, India have committed to reducing dependence on fossil fuels and ensuring that 40% of its energy is sourced from renewable and clean sources.
-In order to achieve this target, India need to scale up nuclear power production.
+- As per India’s INDC under the Paris Climate Agreement, India has committed to reducing dependence on fossil fuels and ensuring that 40% of its energy is sourced from renewable and clean sources.
+In order to achieve this target, India needs to scale up nuclear power production.
 This can only happen if India gains access to the NSG.

 |INDIA’S NUCLEAR DOCTRINE|